Reef Aquarium Sumps are something that can be very simple and easy to set up if you know a few things about what you are trying to do.

 Under or Over?

-Over time, some detritus will settle at the bottom of an over-under-over bubble trap.
+Over time, some detritus will settle at the bottom of an Over-Under-Over bubble trap.
 Not a big deal to most people, but if you want to clean out that part, it can be difficult.
-The area at the bottom will be especially hard to access if the baffles are close together.
+The space at the bottom is almost impossible to access.

-Also – if you keep fish in your sump from time to time as I sometimes do – over-under-over can be a pitfall.
-If a fish gets in that kind of bubble trap – you will have a hell of a time getting it out.
+Also – if you keep fish in your sump from time to time as I sometimes do – Over-Under-Over bubble trap can be a pitfall.
+If a fish gets in the middle – you will have a hell of a time getting it out.

 Either way of setting up a bubble trap will keep microbubbles away from the return pump.
 Ultimately, a slow rate of flow is the biggest factor in how well they work.